dootje-2004/intersystems-rest-performance/Notes.md

 ## Define REST interface in OpenAPI format

-Still relies on OpenAPI version 2 (aka Swagger).
+IRIS still relies on OpenAPI version 2 (aka Swagger).
 Make sure to include the client timestamp in the messages.
 Have one of the fields be a stream with adjustable length, so we can vary the size of the messages.

-## Create Dockerfile for the client
+## Create the API

+The initial server's REST API classes can be created in [one of the three ways described in the IRIS documentation](https://docs.intersystems.com/iris20222/csp/docbook/DocBook.UI.Page.cls?KEY=GREST_intro#GREST_intro_create_overview).
+Since we follow the spec-first approach, we create the API by invoking `##class(%REST.API).CreateApplication()`.

+## Implement server-side methods

+After creating the API, we need to implement the server-side methods it calls.
+In our case this is just the `processPayload()` method in the implementation class.
+The easiest way to deal with this is to reload the entire `demo.impl` class.

-## Create Dockerfile for the server
+## Expose the API

+Create a new web application on the server to allow external clients to send data.

-## Create server dashboard
+## Create server metrics